Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_TrackWorkflowProcess.md

  [comment]: <> (Oli: Statuses Error; automatic retry, Suspended and Process aborted.
 Wo stellt man "automatic retry" ein?)

-4. Select in the diagram the action to be checked by clicking it.
+4. Click the action to be checked in the diagram.
 The selected action is displayed in the *Actions* tab.

 5. Check the action status in the *Status* column and any further relevant information about the action displayed in the following columns: